 Even the most seasoned teachers have encountered a class they just can’t reign in.
 If you’re currently facing a troublesome group of students, don’t give up hope.
+If you find yourself asking how to refocus a difficult class, you’ve come to the right place.
 Here are five simple methods for taking back control of your classroom, while still maintaining your sanity and professionalism.

 #1 Take advantage of the support systems in place